 Take note that the entire sweet pea plant is poisonous, so this is one to keep away from children and pets.

-Calendula: An edible, medicinal, and decorative jack of all trades, the calendula is a flower that anyone can grow.
-Put seeds in the ground, and you’ll get a calendula.
+7. Calendula: An edible, medicinal, and decorative jack of all trades, the calendula is a flower that anyone can grow.
+Put seeds in the ground, and you’ll get calendula plants.
 They last all season from the earliest spring until past the first light frost.
 Their colors stay in the orange, yellow, and cream range, so they’ll add a spot of cheer to any garden or bouquet.

-This list focuses on flowers that produce colorful blooms.
-It’s important also to grow flowers that don’t necessarily provide showy blooms but rather green foliage to mix into the bouquet.
+This list focuses on flowers that produce colorful blooms, but another critical part of a bouquet is the foliage that supports the focal flowers.
 Silvery, fuzzy sage leaves and scented bunches of basil add dimension to bouquets, stretch your flowers further, and provide a backdrop to showcase your blooms.